marcusaroldan/311-bike-lane-obstruction-extraction-system/README.md

 ![](lbl2vec/images/results2.PNG)

 Below we can see a sample of the training documents, their assigned label, and their similarities to a subset of the labels.
 For each document, the variation of the similarities from a given document to each label is very low, often falling below 0.001.
-In other words, the documents are almost just as close to every possible label
+In other words, the documents are almost just as close to every possible label.

 ![](lbl2vec/images/results1.PNG)